theapache64/theapache64.github.io/src/content/blog/tpp.md

     - Orthogonal systems = easy to design, build, test and extend
     - Independent systems where one's change doesn't affect the other
     - Layered orthogonal systems are much easier to maintain due to the abstraction
+    - Careful when introducing a library that imposes changes in your code
+    - Write shy code - modules that don't reveal unneccesary thing about them and don't rely on other modules
+    - Avoid global data
+    - Writing test is itself is a test to check your code is orthogonal or not
+    - When writing documentation, don't worry about style.
+Use something like Markdown
+    - Combining DRY + Orthogonal code produces flexible systems

 > Tip 17: Eliminate Effects Between Unrelated Things